Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 Deposition Highlight

 "How much pipe needs to be replaced?"
 Answer: "Fire sprinkler piping is a life-safety system and must work if a fire occurs or lives will be lost.
 Since the entire piping system is contaminated, all of the CPVC piping must be replaced in order to restore the system to a reliable condition.
-I recommend borescope inspection of the CPVC joints after remediation to ensure that the repipe was done properly."
+I recommend a proprietary non-destructive inspection technique for the CPVC joints after remediation to ensure that the repipe was done properly."

 Have a similar construction defect case?